OpenAnimal/OpenAnimal/LLM_VLM/README.md

 Communication with Ollama is performed through the `VaRest` plugin.
 VaRest provides a robust `HTTP REST` interface that proved more stable than Unreal’s internal `JSON/HTTP` nodes, which were unreliable during testing, but it is planned to convert to the in-house methods at some point.

 ### Known Limitations
+* Porting Ollama onto a smartphone might yet not be as straightforward as for desktop.
 * Model behavior varies depending on the specific LLM/VLM.
 Most testing was performed using `LLaMA` and `LLaVA` models; results with other models may differ.
 * Even small VLMs can exhibit significant processing latency, this might especially increase on mobile hardware.
 Real-time usage of VLMs is therefore impractical outside of cloud-assisted scenarios.
 * While designed for offline usage, the system can connect to external AI providers using the same `REST` interface.
 However, prompts must be adjusted to match provider-specific API requirements.
 (Advanced Blueprint prompt generation for ollama may not align directly with external API specifications and the Blueprint prompt generation can require careful, detail-oriented configuration.)